geoffhumphrey/brewcompetitiononlineentry/README.txt

 **********************************************************************

-- Create a database on your web server.
-The methodology for creating a database varies from hosting provider to hosting provider.
-Check your provider's online documentation.

-- Add a user to the database you just created.
-This is typically done via your web server's control panel.

-- Access your new database and import the database schema.
-The database schema is contained within the bcoev1.X.X.sql document (use the latest version number's file), located in the sql folder of the release package.
-Typically, you can import the entire document using a tool like PhpMyAdmin.
+1. Create a MySQL Database and Authorized User
+	- BCOE&M must have access to a MySQL database to function.
+The database can either be one dedicated to your installation or one that is shared with other applications.
+	- For a dedicated MySQL database:
+	   -- Using your web hosting provider's chosen methodology, create a database to connect your BCOE&M installation to.
+Consult your hosting provider's documentation as needed.
+	   -- Create and/or add an authorized user to the database.
+Again, consult your hosting provider's documentation as needed.
+	   -- Make sure the user has the following privileges (at minimum):
+		  --- Alter
+		  --- Create
+		  --- Delete
+		  --- Insert
+		  --- Update
+		  --- Drop
+		  --- Select
+	- For use with a shared database:
+	   -- Obtain the database name and authorized user credentials.
+	   -- See Upload Files to Your Webserver below.

+2. Upload Files to Your Webserver
+	- Unzip the BCOE&M archive file locally.
+	- Locate the "sites" sub-folder in the "competition" folder of the unzipped archive.
-- Edit the username, password, and database variables the config.php file located in the competition/sites/ directory.
+	- Using a text editor or your favorite WYSIWYG editor, open the config.php file in the "sites" folder.
+Add username, password, and database variables for your BCOE&M installation's MySQL database.

-- Upload the entire contents of the "bcoem" folder to your webserver via FTP or other method (upload only the *contents* of the folder, not the folder itself).

-- Using your ftp program, change the CHMOD (permissions) of the [root]/user_images folder to 755.
-This enables you to upload files to that directory using BCOE&M.

-- Once that is done, access your installation via your browser of choice to set up your site.
+	- If the installation will be using a shared MySQL database, you must designate a prefix in the $prefix variable (e.g., comp_).
+	- Change the $setup_free_access variable to TRUE.
+Set up cannot be run if this variable is set to FALSE.
+	- Connect to your webserver via FTP.
+	- Upload all files and folders from the "competition" folder ONLY.
+	- Finally, if you are receiving server errors after trying to access your installation, check here.

+3. Proceed Through the Set Up Process
+	- Browse to your installation's web address.
+If you are using the hosted option, you will receive an email with instructions and a web address.
+	- You'll be taken through a series of steps to install the needed database tables and to customize your installation.
+	- Do not skip these steps.
+Vital information is collected that optimize the installation's behavior and display of data.
+	- During the set up process you will:
+	   -- Add the necessary database tables.
+	   -- Create the administrator's user file and credentials.
+	   -- Define the site's preferences.
+	   -- Input information about your competition (e.g., rules, award structure, etc.)
+	   -- Input drop-off locations.
+	   -- Input judging locations.
+	   -- Define the BJCP styles accepted.
+	   -- Define judging preferences (e.g., whether to use queued judging, flight size, maximum number of rounds, etc.).

+4. After Set Up is Complete
+	- EDIT the config.php file.
+Change the $setup_free_access variable back to FALSE and re-upload to your server.
+This is a security measure.

+That's it!
+After set up, you can browse to your installation's address, further customize it, and/or distribute the web address to begin collecting participant data and their associated entries.

+Enjoy your favorite fermented beverage.

 **********************************************************************